jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: More than 50% of the people in the world have never made or received a telephone call.
+⚡<!-- FUNFACT --> Fun fact: The very first bomb dropped by the Allies on Berlin during World War II Killed the only elephant in the Berlin Zoo.

 </div>